Joan Baez: Vietnam War

 Highly visible in civil-rights marches, Baez became more vocal about her disagreement with the Vietnam War.
 In 1964, she publicly endorsed resisting taxes by withholding sixty percent of her 1963 income taxes.
 In 1964, she founded the Institute for the Study of Nonviolence (along with her mentor Sandperl) and encouraged draft resistance at her concerts.
 The Institute for the Study of Nonviolence would later branch into the Resource Center for Nonviolence.

 In 1966, Baez's autobiography, Daybreak, was released.
 It is the most detailed report of her life through 1966 and outlined her anti-war position, dedicating the book to men facing imprisonment for resisting the draft.

-Baez was arrested twice in 1967 for blocking the entrance of the Armed Forces Induction Center in Oakland, California, and spent over a month in jail.
-(See also David Harris section below.)
+Baez was arrested twice in 1967, having blocked the entrance of the Armed Forces Induction Center in Oakland, California, and spent over a month in jail.
 She was a frequent participant in anti-war marches and rallies, including: